-While attending New York Medical College, Dr. Doyle attained several honors, including the New York Medical College Department of Orthopaedic Surgery Award, the Cor et Manus Award and the New York Medical College Annual Medical Student Research Forum Award.
-After completing her residency in orthopaedic surgery at Hospital for Special Surgery and fellowship in pediatric orthopaedic surgery at duPont Hospital for Children, she spent nine years practicing privately as a pediatric orthopaedic surgeon.
-In 2007, she returned to HSS as a member of the Pediatric Orthopaedic Service.
+While attending New York Medical College, Dr. Doyle attained several honors, including the New York Medical College Department of Orthopedic Surgery Award, the Cor et Manus Award, and the New York Medical College Annual Medical Student Research Forum Award.
+After completing her residency in orthopedic surgery at Hospital for Special Surgery and fellowship in pediatric orthopedic surgery at duPont Hospital for Children, she spent nine years in private practice.

 Associate Attending Orthopaedic Surgeon, Hospital for Special Surgery